-Tribal, State, and Local governments should have free, and fully-informed, consent-based siting rights, including an absolute veto against a federal CISF.
-That is, Tribal, State, and Local governments should have fully-informed, absolute, binding, and final rights to non-consent.
-Any DOE, or private, scheme to construct and operate a CISF must cease and desist immediately, once Tribal, State, and/or Local government "hosts" express their non-consent.
+Tribal, state, and local governments should have free, and fully-informed, consent-based siting rights, including an absolute veto against a federal CISF.
+That is, tribal, state, and local governments should have fully-informed, absolute, binding, and final rights to non-consent.
+Any

+DOE, or private, scheme to construct and operate a CISF must cease and desist immediately, once tribal, state, and/or local government "hosts" express their non-consent.
 In addition, consent-based siting rights should extend directly to the citizens/residents of the tribal reservation, state, and/or locality.
-Free, and fully-informed, consent-based siting rights should also have absolute and final veto rights to block CISFs.
+Free, and fully-informed, consent-based siting rights should extend to citizens/residents, who should also have absolute and final veto rights to block CISFs.